pfgithub/scpl/docs/actions/posttowordpress.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDynamicEnumerationParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDynamicEnumerationParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDynamicEnumerationParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDynamicTagFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDynamicTagFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFExpandingParameter
 ---
 ### Switch: Allow Comments / allowcomments (internally AllowComments)
-**Placeholder**: undefined
-**Default Value**: undefined
 **Allows Variables**: true